 In 1974, Gary sent a fan letter to 97 WFLA’s morning man, Jack Harris, who invited him to stop by for a tour of the downtown Tampa station.
 By the time he left, he had accepted the program director’s offer of a part-time job working weekend overnights.
 But that soon developed into a full-time position hosting the evening shift.
 Since he had filled in for traffic reporter Tony Zappone on various occasions, it wasn’t a surprise that, three years later, he became WFLA’s airborne traffic reporter when Zappone left for WTVT Channel 13.
 He joked that his meteoric rise through the ranks ended right there.
 For a brief time in the late 80's, he was part of the “Big Mac and Crackerjack” morning show with Jack Harris on oldies Z93 WFLZ.

-McHenry had worked for over four decades at WFLA when he passed away January 25, 2017.
+McHenry had worked for over four decades at WFLA when he passed away in 2017 at age 61.

 1973 - 2017 Other Tampa Bay Area Stations (Traffic Reporter)